The Floured Table

 • With crème fraîche or mascarpone - Serve a spoonful of tangy crème fraîche or rich mascarpone on the side.
 Drizzle with honey or sprinkle with chopped pistachos (or both.)

-• Á la Mode - Top a slice of tart with a scoop of vanilla ice cream - or your favorite flavor!
-Salted caramel or blood orange ice cream would both be great.
+• Á la Mode - Top a slice of tart with a scoop of vanilla ice cream, or your favorite flavor!
+Salted caramel or blood orange ice cream would both be delicious.

 Equipment